Tusharpatrikar/supermarket-sales-dashboard-project/README.md

 # supermarket-sales-dashboard-project
-the main objectives behind the project was to Contribute to The Success of The Business by Utilizing Data Analysis Techniques, Focusing Specially on Time Series Analysis to Provide Valuable Insights and Accurate Sales Forecasting.
+The main objectives behind the project was to Contribute to The Success of The Business by Utilizing Data Analysis Techniques, Focusing Specially on Time Series Analysis to Provide Valuable Insights and Accurate Sales Forecasting.